-The consortium research project Seismic waves in complex 3-D structures (SW3D), started October 1, 1993.
-It focuses primarily on the fundamental issues of high-frequency seismic wave propagation in complex 3-D isotropic and anisotropic structures, which go beyond the traditional approaches.
+The consortium research project Seismic waves in complex 3-D structures (SW3D), started October 1, 1993, and was devoted to seismic waves as suggested by its title.
+In the recent years, the research has been extended to electromagnetic waves.
+The research project focuses primarily on the fundamental issues of high-frequency wave propagation in complex 3-D isotropic and anisotropic structures, which go beyond the traditional approaches.
 The ray method and its extensions, as well as its combination with other methods are mainly applied and investigated.
-The emphasis is put on new, stable, more efficient and flexible algorithms for both forward numerical modelling and inversion of seismic wave fields in 3-D inhomogeneous, isotropic and anisotropic structures.
-Considerable attention is also devoted to applications involving S waves, converted waves, S-wave splitting and coupling in anisotropic media, particle ground motions, etc.
+The emphasis is put on new, stable, more efficient and flexible algorithms for both forward numerical modelling and inversion of wave fields in 3-D inhomogeneous, isotropic and anisotropic structures.
+Considerable attention is also devoted to applications involving S waves, converted waves, electromagnetic waves, wave splitting and coupling in anisotropic media, particle ground motions, etc.

 The principal investigators of SW3D are Vlastislav Cerveny (project leader 1993-2012), Ludek Klimes (project leader) and Ivan Psencik.
 Graduate and postgraduate students of the Department of Geophysics, Faculty of Mathematics and Physics, Charles University, also participate in the project.